bradykey/PandemicSimulation/README.txt

 ***************************************************************************
 This turn-in contains 5 main things:
 1: README.txt - this file.
-2: CellularPandemic.jar - the entire code for the assignment in an executable .jar format.
+2: GENeticPANdemic.jar - the entire code for the assignment in an executable .jar format.
 3: /Figures - a folder containing all of the Figures (and movie) described below.
-4. CellularPandemicKey-SilverblattPresentation.pdf - the slideshow of our
+4. GENeticPANdemicKey-SilverblattPresentation.pdf - the slideshow of our
 presentation.
-5. Website.txt - Cellular Pandemic website URL: cellularpandemic.wordpress.com
+5. Website.txt - GENetic PANdemic website URL: geneticpandemic.wordpress.com

-All code, both .class and .java files, is packaged into the CellularPandemic.jar.
+All code, both .class and .java files, is packaged into the GENeticPANdemic.jar.
 There is a single main(String[]) to be run from the InfectionSimulator.java class.

 To run the simulator, you have two options:
-The turned in CellularPandemic.jar is a fully executable .jar.
+The turned in GENeticPANdemic.jar is a fully executable .jar.
 Meaning, you can run it from whichever path it lives by either double-clicking the .jar if you are in Windows or running the following command from the command line in linux --

->> java -jar CellularPandemic.jar
+>> java -jar GENeticPANdemic.jar

 If the simulator is run this way, you will see 18 .txt files be created in the directory in which the executable .jar was run.
 These files contain